nndda/Theatre/docs/class/dialogue/syntax.md

     in the written Dialogue"
 ```

-You can start a `Dialogue` with at a specific section.
+You can start a `Dialogue` at a specific section.
 ```gdscript
 your_stage.start(
     Dialogue.load("res://convo.dlg"),